dblspk/web-app/README.md

 The resulting string of invisible characters is then interspersed throughout the cover text.

 We discovered during testing that the Linux [X11](https://en.wikipedia.org/wiki/X_Window_System) clipboard truncates consecutive invisible characters past 10.
-We accomodate this by distributing the encoded characters throughout the cover text in groups of 10, and, optionally, prompting the user to provide more characters of cover text as needed.
+We accommodate this by distributing the encoded characters throughout the cover text in groups of 10, and, optionally, prompting the user to provide more characters of cover text as needed.
 If no participants in a conversation are using X11, the default mode of operation is to pack the end of the encoded string between the last and second-to-last characters of cover text.

 ## Efficiency

 Each invisible character represents 2 bits, while taking 1 byte (8 bits) to store.
 Thus, the hidden data takes up 4 times as much memory as the original data, not including cover text.

+## Credits

+Joshua Fan - web interface

+Samuel Arnold - algorithm and Python interface

+Nitzan Orr